MicrosoftDocs/architecture-center/docs/guide/sap/sap-s4hana-content.md

 **Proximity placement group.** This logical group places a constraint on VMs that are deployed in an availability set or a virtual machine scale set.
 A [proximity placement group](/azure/virtual-machines/workloads/sap/sap-proximity-placement-scenarios) favors co-location, which places VMs in the same datacenter to minimize application latency.

 > [!NOTE]
-> The article about proximity placement groups, [Azure proximity placement groups for optimal network latency with SAP applications](/azure/virtual-machines/workloads/sap/sap-proximity-placement-scenarios), contains a recently updated configuration strategy.
-It's important to read that article, especially if you've deployed SAP systems in proximity placement groups in the past.
+> The article about [Configuration options for optimal network latency with SAP applications](/azure/sap/workloads/proximity-placement-scenarios) contains a recently updated configuration strategy.
+It is important to read the article, particularly if you intend to deploy an SAP system with optimal network latency.

 **Network security groups.** To restrict incoming, outgoing, and intra-subnet traffic in a virtual network, you can create [network security groups](/azure/virtual-network/security-overview).